 - At detailed result logs: It also covers the pathways to decision-making and important opinions and contributions.
 Literal citations and indirect speech are identified as such.

-- One History Log: returns the entire course of the event.
+- A History Log: returns the entire course of the event.
 All arguments and opinions are recorded.
 Resolutions are quoted verbatim.
 The exact way to common decisions and remaining reservations of individual participants are clearly documented readable.
 Speeches are given verbatim in the verbal record.
 It may, for example, be copies of tape recordings.
-The speeches are marked by name.
+The speeches are identified by name.